Psychogenic Nonepileptic Seizures

 Diagnosis

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-You may need to see a doctor who treats the nervous system and the brain.
+Th person may need to see a doctor who treats the nervous system and the brain.

 This information may be enough to suspect PNES.
 These tests may be done to rule out other types of seizures: